Suor/django-cacheops/README.rst

 7. Conditions on subqueries don't affect invalidation.
 8. Doesn't work right with multi-table inheritance.
 9. Aggregates is not implemented yet.
-11. Filters on TextFields don't affect invalidation.
-One should not test on their equality anyway.

-Here 1, 3, 5, 11 are part of design compromise, trying to solve them will make things complicated and slow.
+Here 1, 2, 3, 5 are part of design compromise, trying to solve them will make things complicated and slow.
 7 can be implemented if needed, but it's probably counter-productive since one can just break queries into simpler ones, which cache better.
 4 is a deliberate choice, making it "right" will flush